JiaGengChang/myevae-paper/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
 You may copy, distribute, and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

+As the manuscript is not yet written, please do not publish any of this results as part of your own work until further notice.